Mary Chipperfield: The Beast of Bodmin Moor

 In 1978, the Plymouth Zoo, then owned by Chipperfield, was forced to close due to economic difficulties, and she arranged to transfer five of her pumas to the nearby Dartmoor Wildlife Park, now Dartmoor Zoo.
 However three of them, which included a breeding pair, were very dear to her, and when the cage arrived it was found to contain only two pumas, together with the tags of the other three.
 Chipperfield said that the three had escaped, but she later broke down and said she had released the three onto the moor, rather than give them up to another home.
 However, 38 years later, and two years after her death, Roger Cawley, her widower, denied these claims.
 Nonetheless, the famous legend of the Beast of Bodmin began almost at once after the alleged release in 1978, and has persisted with occasional reported sightings ever since.

 Conviction for animal cruelty

 In 1999, Mary Chipperfield was accused of cruel treatment of some animals in her circus.
 In April 1998, an infant chimpanzee named Trudy had been seized by police and taken to the 'Monkey World' sanctuary after being repeatedly kicked, beaten and made to sleep in a tiny box.
 Chipperfield was found guilty of twelve counts of cruelty to animals and fined £8,500.
-Many campaigners - including Animal Defenders, who brought her mistreatment of animals to the High Court - believed that the sentence was far too lenient and that Chipperfield should have been banned from keeping animals for life.
+Many campaigners - including Animal Defenders, who brought her mistreatment of animals to the High Court - believed that the sentence was far too lenient and that Chipperfield should have been jailed and banned from keeping animals for life.